C. J. Spiller

-Early years
+Early life

 Spiller was born in Lake Butler, Florida.
-He attended Union County High School in Lake Butler, where he excelled at track and basketball, as well as football.
+He attended Union County High School in Lake Butler, where he played football.
 At Union County High School, Spiller played along fellow Clemson teammate, Kevin Alexander.
 During his senior year at Union County, he rushed for 1,840–yards on 176 carries for 30 touchdowns.
 He also had fifteen receptions for 249 yards.

 In 2006, he was named All-First Coast boys track and field athlete of the year by The Florida Times-Union after winning FHSAA Class 2A state titles in the 100 and 200 meters.

 In his high school career, Spiller rushed for 5,511 yards on 541 carries.